guifcoelho/pygenopt/readme.md

 A generic framework for writing linear optimization problems in Python.

-*The solver's Python package must be installed for this framework to work.*
+**The solver's Python package must be installed for this framework to work.**

+If this package was useful in any way, please let me know.

 ### Installation